Dice

-In Appalachian speech, "young’un" means a child, usually your own or somebody’s kid.
+In Appalachian speech, "young’un" means a child, usually your own, but often the kid of somebody you know.
 It’s a clipped form of "young one," said fast and plain.

 #SouthernWords #Appalachia #Southern